cositools/cosi-data-challenges/README.md

 2. Measure width of the gamma-ray line.
 3. Recover 60Fe/26Al ratio (see 60Fe_Cyg_Region)

+### Al26 NE2001
+Internal ToDo (Pierre):
+1. Proofread/check content
+2. Provide links to cited papers

+**Data Files:** <br /> 26Al_NE2001_3months_unbinned_data.fits.gz

+**Input Models:**  <br />
+This is the description of the model of the 1809 keV line diffuse emission due decay of 26Al in our Galaxy.
+The spatial distribution is derived from the model NE2001 of Cordes & Lazio 2002 that fits the distribution of massive stars in our Galaxy.
+The fraction of 26Al in the bulge is 2%.
+This value is a compromise between SPI observations and results of studies of star formation rate in this region.
+The shape of the line in each spatial bin takes into account the turbulence of the interstellar medium and the Galactic rotation using the model of Fich, Blitz and Stark 1989 for R > 3 kpc and a solid rotation model for R < 3 kpc.

+**Goals:** <br />
+1. Detection of the diffuse emission.
+2. Detection of the Doppler shift in the disk.
+3. Detection of the spectral shape.
+4. Correlation with the emission of the galactic positron annihilations
+5. Extract F(26Al)/F(60Fe) ratio and its uncertainty

 ### Ti44
 The tools needed to complete these challenges are demonstrated in the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab) and [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map) notebooks.